Mercury Tracer: Body

-The third-generation Tracer again was offered in four-door sedan and five-door station wagon configurations (with the Escort hatchbacks withdrawn altogether).
-The Tracer largely was distinguished from the Escort by its front fascia and taillamps, along with model-specific wheelcovers.
-The Tracer station wagon carried over much of the second-generation bodyshell, with updates limited to the front fascia, sideview mirrors, door handles, badging, and dashboard.
+The third-generation Tracer again was offered in four-door sedan and five-door station wagon configurations; hatchbacks had been withdrawn entirely.
+The Ford Escort ZX2 two-door coupe bodystyle (sharing the chassis, but no body panels of the sedan/wagon) was not offered as a Mercury Tracer.
+As with the previous generation, the model line was distinguished from its Ford counterpart by its front fascia design, taillamps, and model-specific wheelcovers.
+The station wagon shared much of its bodyshell from the previous generation (from the windshield rearward), with updates concentrated on the front fascia, sideview mirrors, door handles, interior dashboard, and exterior badging.

 As with previous generations, the third-generation Tracer was sold in GS and LS trims, with Mercury also offering a Trio appearance package for the GS.
 The LS trim was distinguished by alloy wheels, leather interior, keyless entry, power windows and door locks, and tachometer.

 Proposed 2011 revival

-Shortly before the end of the Mercury division, Ford had been planning a revival of the Tracer model line as late as early 2010.
-As Ford confirmed its 2012 model lines with its dealers that year, the Mercury division was to add a compact sedan derived from the 2012 Ford Focus as an additional sedan line.

-Slotted below the Milan, the Focus-derived Mercury was unofficially confirmed to adopt the Mercury Tracer nameplate (ending a 13-year hiatus).
-As 2011 was the intended final year for the Grand Marquis, a 2012 Tracer would have returned Mercury to two sedan lines.
+Shortly before the closure of the Mercury division, Ford had been working on a revival of the Mercury Tracer model line.
+In early 2010, Ford confirmed its 2012 model lines with its dealers that year, with Mercury adding a compact sedan derived from the redesigned 2012 Ford Focus.
+Slotted below the Mercury Milan in size, the Focus-derived Mercury was unofficially confirmed to have the Mercury Tracer nameplate (ending a 13-year hiatus).
+The new compact would have allowed Mercury to retain two sedan lines for 2012; at the time, the Mercury Grand Marquis was intended for discontinuation after 2011.

-In the summer in 2010, Ford announced the withdrawal of the entire Mercury division, cancelling the possible revival of the Mercury Tracer.
-Ford instead expanded the Focus range by introducing the premium Titanium trim level.
+In the summer of 2010, the model line development ended as Ford announced the closure of the Mercury division at the end of the calendar year.